Jturnerusa/unwrap-enum/README.md

 # unwrap-enum
-A crate to generate methods to unwrap enums as certain variants, like `is_none` and `is_none` on `Option`.
+A crate to generate methods to unwrap enums as certain variants, like `is_some` and `is_none` on `Option`.

 # Example